chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

   - Is `forEach`  static method of the `Array` constructor then?

-    - No, `forEach` is an instance method of the `Array` constructor, because you are using an object (array object) to invoke an instance method of the `Array` constructor, rather than calling the `Array` constructor directly.
+    - No, `forEach` is an instance method of the `Array` constructor, because you are using an instance object (array object) to invoke an instance method of the `Array` constructor, rather than calling the `Array` constructor directly.

 - Constructor and prototype pattern